ccson/kinetica-connector-spark/README.md

 Kinetica Spark Connector
 ========================

 The documentation can be found at http://www.kinetica.com/docs/6.0/index.html.
 The connector specific documentation can be found at:

 *   <http://www.kinetica.com/docs/6.0/connectors/spark_guide.html>

-For changes to the connector API, please refer to CHANGELOG.md.
-For changes to Kinetica functions, please refer to CHANGELOG-FUNCTIONS.md.
+For changes to the connector API, please refer to ``CHANGELOG.md``.
+For changes to *Kinetica* functions, please refer to ``CHANGELOG-FUNCTIONS.md``.

 -----